MatthewHons/React-manageApp/README.md

-# This is a project for helping me mastering react
+# This is a project for helping me mastering react, typescript and next

 # Getting Started with Create React App